derhuerst/chutney/readme.md

 ![ISC-licensed](https://img.shields.io/github/license/derhuerst/chutney.svg)
 [![chat on gitter](https://badges.gitter.im/derhuerst.svg)](https://gitter.im/derhuerst)

-**This tool exposes the test runner with your tests using [localtunnel](#https://github.com/localtunnel/localtunnel#readme), opens them in a [Webdriver](https://www.w3.org/TR/webdriver/)-controlled browser from [Sauce Labs](https://saucelabs.com/) and pipes their output to stdout.**

-Compared to [smokestack](https://github.com/hughsk/smokestack), chutney is more lightweight because it can runy tests only on remote browsers.
+**This tool exposes the test runner with your tests using [localtunnel](https://github.com/localtunnel/localtunnel#readme), opens them in a [Webdriver](https://www.w3.org/TR/webdriver/)-controlled browser from [Sauce Labs](https://saucelabs.com/) and pipes their output to `stdout`.** It is is heavily inspired by [smokestack](https://github.com/hughsk/smokestack), but more lightweight because it can runy tests only on remote browsers.
 It is less battle-proven and has less niche features.

 ## Installing